This site contains promotional material

 Before the approval of Libmeldy, there were limited treatment options for patients with MLD.13-16

 Standard of care in MLD previously was limited to best supportive care, which involves the palliative treatment of symptoms.
 The use of allogeneic HSCT is only used in a minority of juvenile MLD patients.
-For many patients with MLD, particularly those with the symptomatic, late-infantile form of the disease, allogeneic HSCT is not recommended due to limited efficacy and inherent risks.
-Limitations of HSCT may include risk of graft-vs-host disease, limited levels of ARSA produced by the bone marrow HCST-derived microglia, limited donor match availability, and procedure-associated complications.
+For many patients with MLD, particularly those with the late infantile, pre-symptomatic and early symptomatic form of the disease, allogenic HSCT is not recommended due to limited/no efficacy and inherent risks (including the possibility that pre-transplant procedures may even facilitate disease progression).17 Limitations of HSCT may include risk of graft-vs-host disease, limited levels of ARSA produced by the bone marrow HCST-derived microglia, limited donor match availability, and procedure-associated complications.
 Best supportive care and allogeneic HSCT are summarised below:13-16

-Libmeldy is the first autologous haematopoietic stem cell (HST) gene therapy product for early-onset MLD, as well as the first approved treatment.17
+Libmeldy is the first autologous haematopoietic stem cell (HST) gene therapy product for early-onset MLD, as well as the first approved treatment.18

 Best supportive care vs allogeneic HSCT in MLD